 Each year, students in Global Studies minor capstone course 'Global Challenges and Solutions course', GIS 4658, are involved in service learning projects in partnership with organizations working on issues of global concern.
 In the spring 2017, a group of students organized the Oxfam Hunger Banquet on campus to raise awareness about global hunger and inequalities in the food distribution system.
 This year’s event included a collaboration with Campus Kitchen.
 A groups of students volunteered with Campus Kitchen after being inspired by their attendance at the Hunger Banquet.
 A second group of students worked with the local Amnesty International group and Narenj Tree Foundation, a refugee relief organization.
 They organized a screening of the film ‘Salam Neighbor’ to raise awareness about the refugee crisis.
 The students also lead a well-attended discussion around refugee issues after the film screening.
 In addition, this group also raised funds for Narenj Tree through multiple bake sales through the semester and researched and put together, with the help of the local Amnesty International chapter, a petition to expand refugee intake in the US.
 Group members have continued their involvement with Narenj tree after the semester with visits to the Narenj Tree warehouse in Pennsylvania to help with organizing and loading relief supplies for shipment.
 Students have also continued their involvement with the local amnesty chapter.
 In previous years students organized a Day of Refugee awareness event.

+Collaborative Teaching and Knowledge Transformation can refer to partnerships forged on our campus or with off-campus organizations or other institutions.
 The interdisciplinary nature of global learning requires creative collaborations between faculty, students, and communities.